idwesar/vat-calculator/README.md

 # VAT Calculator
-A simple VAT calculator for when you need to calculae the VAT on a payment, but only part of the payment is VATable.
+A VAT calculator for when you need to calculae the VAT on a payment, but only part of the payment is VATable.

 ## How to use
 ### Multiple VAT Calculator